p1kky/Calculator1STROKE/README.md

 # Calculator1STROKE
 - Calculator in 1 stroke
-- I dont know why i made this, but let it be (maybe for fun)
+- I dont know why i made this, but let it be